Stocks Slip as Hurricane Irma Threatens U.S., Bond Yields Fall

-U.S. stocks slipped Thursday, as financial stocks sagged under the pressure of falling bond yields and the threat of Hurricane Irma.
+Shares of financial companies sagged under the pressure of falling bond yields and the threat of Hurricane Irma, weighing on major stock indexes.

 Continue Reading Below

-Shares of U.S. companies had opened higher following the European Central Bank's decision to leave monetary policy unchanged while reaffirming the resilience of the eurozone economy, which also caused the euro to strengthen.
-But falling Treasury yields, along with concerns over the threat the hurricane poses to insurers, contributed to stocks' drop later in the morning.
+Declines in Treasury yields, along with concerns about the storm's potential impact on Florida as it battered islands in the Caribbean, helped erase stocks' early gains following the European Central Bank's decision to leave monetary policy unchanged while reaffirming the resilience of the eurozone economy.

-Shares of financial companies in the S&P 500 were down 1.7%, led by declines in insurance companies Everest Re Group and XL Group.
+The euro rose following the ECB's announcement, further compounding the central bank's dilemma of a rapidly appreciating currency.

-U.S. government-bond prices strengthened, sending the yield on the 10-year Treasury note down to 2.047%, according to Tradeweb, from 2.108% on Wednesday.
+Shares of financial companies in the S&P 500 tumbled 1.8%, with insurance companies Everest Re Group and XL Group among the index's biggest laggards.

-In Europe, investors were focusing their attention on the ECB in the hope of getting more details on when the central bank could scale back its bond purchases.
+"People are looking at what happened with [Hurricane] Harvey and the type of companies affected to see what will get hit now," said Paul Karrlsson-Willis, head of global equity sales and trading at Cabrera Capital, adding that insurers and orange producers will be closely watched.

 Continue Reading Below